makrai/notes/jurafsky19-slp2-ch15-unification.md

 `<NP AGREEMENT>   = <Nominal AGREEMENT>`
 ```

-* represent the whole phrase structure rule as a type.
-In order to do this, we
+* represent the whole phrase structure rule as a type
-* represent constituents as features.
-One way to do this, following , is to
+* represent constituents as features
   * feature called DTRS (“daughters”), whose value is a list of phrases
     (Sag and Wasow 1999)